reynaheleyna/learn_in_public/README.md

   - All things JavaScript: notes, challenges, projects, and experiments.
 - `/sql/`
   - All things SQL: queries, schema designs, exercises, and learnings.
+- `/finops/`
+  - All things finops and devops governance
 - `/resources/`
   - Helpful links, articles, and reference materials.
 - `/reflections/`